 Aquaventure: The Atlantis Bahamas Water Park

-Enjoy a relaxing ¼ mile journey around the river, while sitting in an inner tube.
-Like the name indicates, this is an enjoyable way to relax, cool off, and enjoy being in the water.
+Enjoy a relaxing ¼ mile journey around the river, while sitting on an inner tube.
+As the name indicates, this is an enjoyable way to relax, cool off, and enjoy being in the water.
 I always love riding on a lazy river during my vacations – it’s a nice way to stay cool while just sitting back.

 Do you and your family love water slides?
-The Atlantis Bahamas offers an unbelievable 18 slides, including high-speed water slides.
+The Atlantis Bahamas water park offers an unbelievable 18 slides, including high-speed water slides.
 So you’ll definitely find a few that you’ll love.

 Slides in the Mayan Temple

 The large Mayan-inspired temple in the center of Aquaventure offers several water slides that are great for older kids.
 The Challenger Slides, pictured here, features two slides where you can challenge a family member or a friend to a water slide race.
 This is definitely one of the big icons of Aquaventure – and what most people think of when they think about the Atlantis water slides.

 For adventurous travelers, there’s the Leap of Faith (the Atlantis “shark slide” a high-speed water slide that is almost 60 feet.
-After racing down this almost vertical slide, you’ll end up in a clear tunnel submerged in a body of water with sharks.
+After racing down this almost vertical drop, you’ll end up in a clear tunnel submerged in a body of water with sharks.

 Prefer to slide in an inner tube?
-The Serpent Tube, also located in the Mayan Temple, is five stories.
+The Serpent Tube, also one of the Mayan temple slides, is five stories.
 Like the Leap of Faith, it ends in a clear tunnel in the lagoon with sharks.
 There are other inner tube slides at Aquaventure, like the Surge, which goes through rapids.
-There’s also the Drop and the Falls.
+There’s also the Drop and the Falls water slides.

 Do you have younger kids who aren’t quite as adventurous?
 Aquaventure also offers a splash pad area, which is perfect for families with younger children.
 If little ones are looking to cool down, it’s the perfect place to splash around and is so much fun.